getonout/byte-messenger/README.md

 ### Linux Native Target
 1. Clone the repository from github with the `git clone` command.
 2. Navigate to the x86_64-pc-linux-gnu directory of the repository:
     `cd x86_64-pc-linux-gnu`
 3. Run cmake:
     `cmake .`
 4. Run make:
     `make`
 5. The **byte-messenger** executable will be found in the current directory.

 ### Windows Native Target
 1. Clone the repository from github with the `git clone` command.
 2. Navigate to the x86_64-pc-linux-mingw32 directory of the repository:
     `cd x86_64-pc-linux-mingw32`
 3. Run cmake:
     `cmake .`
 4. Run make:
     `make`
 5. The **byte-messenger.exe** executable will be found in the current directory.

 # NOTES
--This project is a work in progress (including this README file!)
+- This project is a work in progress (including this README file!)
--To generate Doxygen documentation, execute the command `doxygen Doxyfile`.
+- To generate Doxygen documentation, execute the command `doxygen Doxyfile`.